 by Paul Wheaton

-Estimators play a crucial role in the construction industry, determining project costs that can make or break a contractor’s profitability.
+Estimators play a crucial role in the construction industry, and construction estimating mistakes in project costing can make or break a contractor’s profitability.

-According to the National Cooperative Highway Research Program, construction estimating errors cost U.S. construction companies an estimated $273 billion annually.
-It’s a major drain, accounting for up to 20% of total project costs and causing as much as 52% of project delays.
+According to the National Cooperative Highway Research Program, construction estimating errors cost U.S. construction companies an estimated $273 billion annually — a major drain accounting for up to 20% of total project costs and causing as much as 52% of project delays.

-- Utilize trade-specific estimating software with automatic labor calculations, incorporating up-to-date wage rates, crew productivity and regional labor rates.
+- Use trade-specific estimating software with automatic labor calculations, incorporating up-to-date wage rates, crew productivity and regional labor rates

-- Employ estimating software that provides detailed breakdowns of both direct and indirect costs, including equipment rentals, insurance and administrative expenses, to prevent underbidding and maintain healthy profit margins.
+- Use estimating software that provides detailed breakdowns of both direct and indirect costs, including equipment rentals, insurance and administrative expenses, to prevent underbidding and maintain healthy profit margins

 Mistake #1: Inaccurate Material Quantities

-The consequences can be costly — ordering too much results in wasted resources, while ordering too little leads to project delays and increased costs.
+The consequences can be costly — ordering too much wastes resources, while ordering too little leads to project delays and increased costs.

 Electrical, plumbing and mechanical estimators are particularly susceptible to this issue due to the complexity and variety of components required for each project.